ghenry22/parse-push-plugin/README.md

 Phonegap 3.0.0 plugin for Parse.com push service

+Update October-2015 - bal200:
+This fork of phonegap parse plugin was created because I need the success and error callbacks to be properly implemented.
+The other versions just call the success callback straight away, even though the parse action continues on a seperate thread.
+I needed the app to wait until the save to Parse had completed before the Success (or fail) was called.
+This is because I'm making other calls to Parse through the JS api also, and need to ensure one thing is done at a time.

 Using [Parse.com's](http://parse.com) REST API for push requires the installation id, which isn't available in JS

 This plugin exposes the four native Android API push services to JS: